 # Testing the API

-> Mailrith's public API can be tested manually with local curl requests and automatically through the integration suite.
-This page shows the repo-native commands for both paths.
+> You can test Mailrith's public API manually with local curl requests or automatically with the integration suite.
+This page shows the repo-native commands for both testing paths.

 - Human page: https://mailrith.com/developers/testing-the-api